Refreshing, modern, sleek, energizing, sexy, and luxurious.

 It felt so nice being able to sit out there and relax.

 Beach modern (I mean, the tiles!), with a touch of masculine elements, and sleek and industrial textures like wood, stone, and leather, gives the room an elegant, clean, and sexy feel.
-The tile floors in our space are absolutely stunning.
-I’m still thinking about them.
+The tile floors in our space were absolutely stunning.
+I still think about them.

-Details like the copper tub with a view of the ocean, the swing bed, which was my favorite spot for my morning meditations and journaling, the frameless glass, rain shower add up to the sexiness of the room.
-The shower walls are glass, which meant it steamed up a lot.
-This is perfect for going with a friend – the steam can help any awkward situation.
+Details like the copper tub with a view of the ocean, the swing bed, which was my favorite spot for my morning meditations and journaling, the frameless glass, rain shower — all added up to the sexiness of the room.
+The shower walls were glass, which meant it steamed up a lot.
+This is perfect for going with a friend — the steam can help you avoid an awkward situation.
 If you’re looking for more privacy and want to avoid the possibility of your roommate seeing you naked, you should probably get your own room.

 The robes and slippers were cozy and cuddly.
 We might have or might not have taken the slippers with us.

-See an Instagram reel of the room we stayed in HERE.
+See the room tour of the room we stayed in HERE.